Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Shrimp

 Yes, chickens love to eat shrimp.
-Shrimp are rich in protein.
+Shrimp is rich in protein.
 Chickens easily eat small shrimp found in ponds.
 But big shrimp have hard shells that are hard to eat.
 So, if you crush dried shrimp, they will eat them all, but remember not to give salted shrimp.

 Kiwi fruit